UFSEC/linkedin-interviewprep/README.md

 # LinkedIn & Interview Prep - 9/23/15

 ## Our Resumes:
-* Checkout the Officer's Resumes for an example of good resumes :wink: :smirk: :wink:
+* Checkout the Officer's Resumes below for example's of good resumes :smirk:
 * https://drive.google.com/folderview?id=0B9uqZmwdW6AjOFIzeFl4UGIwNGc&usp=sharing

 ## Our LinkedIns:
-* Checkout the Officer's LinkedIn accounts for an example of good resumes :wink: :smirk: :wink:
+* Checkout the Officer's LinkedIn accounts below for some examples. :wink:
-* And connect with us!!!
+* And connect with us!
 * [Sergio](https://www.linkedin.com/in/spuleri)
 * [Takashi](https://www.linkedin.com/in/takashiw)
 * [Josh](https://www.linkedin.com/in/joshuakegley)